» Frequently Asked Questions

-The Office of Housing and Residence Life is in the Davis Community Center on the 2nd floor.
+The Office of Residence Life and First Year Experience is in the Davis Community Center on the 2nd floor.
 We are open from 8:30 a.m.-5:30 p.m..
 Please also feel free to contact a staff member directly.

 How do I apply for housing at Chapman University?

 The housing application process is detailed, based on your student status, at our Applying for Housing page.